Kovan Tax Law - Jason Kovan | Tax Attorney

 Penalty relief is case-specific.

-If penalties are a major part of your case, working with an IRS penalty abatement attorney can help ensure the issue is evaluated and presented properly.
+If penalties are a major part of your case, then working with a Tax Attorney who can deal with IRS penalty abatements can help ensure the issue is evaluated and presented properly.

-Speak With an IRS Tax Attorney About Your Audit, Tax Debt, or IRS Dispute.
+Speak With an Tax Attorney About Your IRS Notice, IRS Audit, Tax Debt, or IRS Dispute.

 If you are facing an IRS audit, tax debt, penalties, or collections action, early action can help protect your options.
 Our firm provides professional tax controversy representation designed to help clients respond strategically and move toward resolution.